 When your heat pump short cycles, one of the things you should check is its refrigerant system.
 A leaking refrigerant can cause your equipment to work erratically, resulting in frequent turning ‘on’ and ‘off’ of the system.

 Your heat pump should follow a particular cycle to provide heat to your home.
 The erratic operation, however, isn’t a part of the process.
-So when you notice your heat pumps works under an abnormal cycle pattern, immediately call the pros to see if the refrigerant needs a repair or replacement.
+So when you notice your heat pumps work under an abnormal cycle pattern, immediately call the pros to see if the refrigerant needs a repair or replacement.

-With a leaking refrigerant, icing could immediately develop over the heat pump’s evaporator coil.
+With a leaking refrigerant, ice could immediately develop over the heat pump’s evaporator coil.
 Too much moisture causes freezing, and when it builds up, the freezing will hamper your unit’s ability to absorb heat.

 Excessive humidity can lead to condensation and moisture issues, making your home less comfortable.
 So when you notice a sudden change in your home’s humidity level, your refrigerant might be the culprit.
 Contact the pros right away.

 When your heat pump leaks refrigerant, you need to address the problem right away before it’s too late.
-Letting your equipment work with a leaking refrigerant result in costly damages and severe health complications.
+Letting your equipment work with a leaking refrigerant results in costly damages and severe health complications.